Docklands Light Railway: Signalling technology

 Originally, the DLR used signalling based on a fixed-block technology developed by GEC-General Signal and General Railway Signal.
 This was replaced in 1994 with a moving-block TBTC (Transmission Based Train Control) system developed by Alcatel, called SelTrac.
 The SelTrac system was bought by Thales in 2007 and updates are provided by Thales Rail Signalling Solutions.
-The same technology is used by rapid transit systems including Vancouver's SkyTrain, Toronto's SRT, the San Francisco Municipal Railway and Hong Kong's MTR.
+The same technology is used by rapid transit systems including Vancouver's SkyTrain, the San Francisco Municipal Railway and Hong Kong's MTR.
 The SelTrac S40 system has also been adopted by the London Underground Jubilee line and Northern line.
 Transmissions occur via an inductive loop cable between each train's Vehicle On-Board Controller (VOBC) and the control centre (VCC, SMC) at Beckton.
 If this link is broken and communication is lost between the VOBC and VCC, SMC, the train stops until it is authorised to move again.
 If the whole system fails the train can run in restricted manual at 12 mph for safety until the system is restored and communication is re-established.
 Emergency brakes can be applied if the train breaks the speed limit during manual control or overshoots a fixed stopping point, or if it leaves the station when the route has not been set.
 A secondary control centre is based at Poplar, the location of the original control centre, which can operate immediately should there be any issues with the primary at Beckton.

+Rolling stock

+View from the front of a Docklands Light Railway train.
+The control panel is usually closed and locked.

+The DLR is equipped with 149 high-floor bi-directional single-articulated electric multiple units (EMUs).
+DLR trains are highly automated, running segregated from traffic powered by a bottom-contact third rail.
+The automation system is a GoA3 driverless system, which requires a Passenger Service Agent (PSA) to manually open and close the doors and, when necessary, manually drive the train.
+Consoles at each door opening allow a PSA to control door closure and make announcements whilst patrolling the train.
+With the absence of a driver's position, the fully glazed car ends provide a forward and rear view for passengers.

+Four generations of DLR train have been used – currently in use are the B90, B92 and B2K stock trains dating from the 1990s and early 2000s, and the B07 stock trains from the late 2000s.
+The B90/B92/B2K stock and the B07 stock form sets of two or three semi-permanently connected cars, the increase to three-car trains introduced on the busiest routes since 2010, following substantial platform extension works.